Sam Bankman-Fried’s Conviction: A Major Cryptocurrency Fraud Case

-On November 2, 2023, Sam Bankman-Fried, the founder and former CEO of the cryptocurrency exchange FTX, was found guilty of seven counts of fraud and conspiracy.
-The verdict came after a month-long trial in Manhattan federal court, where prosecutors presented evidence that Bankman-Fried had stolen billions of dollars from FTX customers and investors to fund his lavish lifestyle and risky investments.
+On November 2, 2023, a jury found Sam Bankman-Fried, the founder and former CEO of the cryptocurrency exchange FTX, guilty of seven counts of fraud and conspiracy.
+The verdict followed a month-long trial in Manhattan federal court.
+Prosecutors presented compelling evidence showing that Bankman-Fried stole billions of dollars from FTX customers and investors to fund his lavish lifestyle and risky investments.

 - Wire fraud